 “These videos help us to do more and more.
 If someone tells you how to do something, you hear it, but you don’t always take it in,” explains Krishna.

-During the screening, he realized that he owned a cow, so the cow dung and urine used to make the organic pesticide and fertilizer would be free, so he began to slowing incorporate what he learned into his farming practices.
+During the screening, he realized that he owned a cow, so the cow dung and urine used to make the organic pesticide and fertilizer would be free, so he began to slowly incorporate what he learned into his farming practices.

 Krishna applied the lessons he learned in the videos on how to prepare and apply natural pesticide supplements to his rice and maize.
 The cow dung and urine and a few other ingredients are mixed, dried, made into flakes and then applied to the soil before sowing.
 The mixture is reapplied when insects are spotted in the crops.
 Since using this method, Krishna’s costs for pesticides have gone down.
 There is a nominal amount of investment for a few natural ingredients, such as cane sugar to enhance fermentation.